alandmoore/lifts/README.rst

    pip install flask
    deactivate

-- Create a directory `/srv/www/htdocs/files` and give "lifts" full r/w permissions
+- Create the directories `/srv/www/htdocs/files` and `/srv/www/passwords` and give "lifts" full r/w permissions
 - Add a site to your Apache config like this::

     WSGIScriptAlias /lifts /srv/www/lifts/lifts.wsgi